 Wars in the Old Testament were fought to achieve God’s purposes.
 In the New Testament, we are called to a different type of war, a spiritual war.
-Although the weapons of our warfare are no longer carnal, there is a lot to learn from the real time warriors of the Old Testament.
+Although the weapons of our warfare are no longer carnal, there is a lot to learn from the real-time warriors of the Old Testament.
 Studies about their faith, their character, their achievements, and even their failures can enrich our own spiritual fight and help us become Women of Valor (or Men of Valor for my male readers).
-I hope this to be the first in a series entitled Old Testament Warriors.
-We begin with an Old Testament hero that has been often overlooked, Uriah the Hittite.
+We begin our journey by looking into the life of a little-known warrior, Uriah the Hittite.

 Who was Uriah the Hittite?